kasisto/kai_perf_tools/README.md

 The kai.jmx defines a JMeter Project for executing a series of requests (based on a CSV) against a target environment.

-The requests are defined in Authenticated and Unauthenticated CSV files respectively The tokens can be fixed or generated randomly
+The requests are defined in the files Authenticated_questions.csv and Unauthenticated_questions.csv The tokens can be fixed or generated randomly
 The assistant configs are fixed in the kai.jmx at this time.